adnanwahab/homelab/readme.md

 # CGI-tools.dev - simulation-as-a-service (unreal, unity, blender, three.js to suppprt reinforcement learning for improving robustness of all robots across the industry + increased shared reasoning)

+### simulation for making robotic surgery more cost-effective and more accurate by 2026

 ## Goal - to make a robotic nurse/doctor that can live in an appartment building - costs $1000 - basic first aid, emergency response and diagnostics by 2026